gear-foundation/gear-wiki/docs/api/metadata-type-creation.md

 # Basics & Metadata / Type creation

-Metadata enables interaction between the client side (JavaScript application) and the smart-contract (Rust program).
+Metadata enables interaction between the client side (JavaScript application) and the program (smart-contract).
 Metadata is a kind of interface map that can help to identify and order a set of bytes into an understandable structure and indicates the function it is intended for.

 There are two types of metadata.